Trending Topics

 Output

-Manufacturing output up 0.2% — 2nd consecutive month of expansion
+ISM Manufacturing PMI at 52.7 in March — third consecutive month of expansion

 Employment

-The companies that consistently outperform through uncertain periods aren’t the ones that predicted the future correctly.
-They’re the ones that built workforce architectures flexible enough to respond in either direction.
+The operations that navigate uncertain periods best aren’t the ones that predicted what would happen — they’re the ones that built workforce architectures flexible enough to respond in either direction.

 What Flexibility Actually Means